querytechnology/tqc-php/README.md

 ## Use the lib as PHP package

-If you want to call the TinyQueries&trade; Compiler from inside a PHP script, instead of the command line, you can do that as follows:
+If you want to call the TinyQueries&trade; Compiler from inside a PHP script, instead of from the command line, you can do that as follows:

 ```
 composer require querytechnology/tqc